junxit/us-congress-bills-110/metadata.md

 - 2007-06-26 — Introduced in House
 - 2007-06-26 — Introduced in House
 - 2007-06-26 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-07-19 — Committee Consideration and Mark-up Session Held.
+- 2007-07-19 — Ordered to be Reported by Unanimous Consent.
+- 2007-07-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-23 — Considered as unfinished business. (consideration: CR H8255)
+- 2007-07-23 — Considered under suspension of the rules. (consideration: CR H8241-8243)
+- 2007-07-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+519.
+- 2007-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-23 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2007-07-23 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 689). (text as passed in House: CR H8241)
+- 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 689).(text as passed in House: CR H8241)